From Local to Live

 - Post-Installation Steps:

-group and add your user:
+Create the docker group and add your user:

 sudo groupadd docker sudo usermod -aG docker $USER